nwjs/nw.js/docs/For Users/Getting Started.md

 }
 ```

+!!! tip "Drag &amp; Drop on Windows"
+    On Windows, you can drag the folder containing `package.json` to `nw.exe` to run your app.

 The above command executes if your `package.json` is in the above mentioned file path and it has the `main` property pointing to the entry point of the NW application.
 To learn more about how to use NW.js check out the [API section](../References/App.md).

 ## Getting Help